 Backflow is when the water flows in the opposite direction from normal.
-With the direction of flow reversed, due to a change in pressures, backflow can allow contaminants to enter the town's drinking water system through cross-connections.
+With the direction of flow reversed, due to a change in pressures, contaminants may enter the town's water system through cross-connections.

 A potentially hazardous cross-connection occurs every time someone uses a garden hose sprayer to apply insecticides or herbicides to their lawn.
 Another cross-connection occurs when someone uses a garden hose to clear a stoppage in their sewer line.
 Without a backflow prevention device between your hose and hose bibb (spigot or outside faucet), the contents of the hose and anything it is connected to can backflow into the piping system and contaminate drinking water throughout the town.